peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

     - `hipDrvMemDiscardAndPrefetchBatchAsync` driver API variant of `hipMemDiscardAndPrefetchBatchAsync`, using `hipDeviceptr_t` pointers.
 Mirrors `cuMemDiscardAndPrefetchBatchAsync`.
 - Introduced an exported no-op function `__hipOnError(void *err_info)`, invoked from `HIP_UPDATE_ERROR_STATE` when an API returns a non-success status, enabling debuggers to set breakpoints on a stable symbol.
 The symbol is exported on ELF (Executable and Linkable Format) platforms via a version script and on Windows via amdhip.def.
 The `err_info` parameter is a pointer to a struct containing the error code, name, and descriptive string.

+##### Optimized

+- Enhanced HIP graph replay performance for asynchronous memory allocations.
+HIP graph replay now reduces overhead for graphs that interleave asynchronous memory allocations with compute.
+Allocation nodes no longer block during replay — physical memory is reused across nodes instead of being mapped and unmapped on each launch, eliminating the gaps between kernels this pattern previously caused.
+- Enhanced debug information for illegal memory access errors.
+In multi-node and multi-GPU environments, it can be difficult to identify the source of a fault.
+The HIP runtime now includes the hostname, GPU index, and kernel name in GPU fault error messages, improving issue identification and debugging.

 ##### Resolved issues

 - Resolved an issue where graph allocations that escape their originating graph (i.e., allocation nodes without a corresponding free node) failed to remain valid after the graph and its executable